 occasion raising its ugly head.
 In the hustle and bustle of every day life, sometimes we find

 ourselves moved beyond our grief and wrapped up in just plain living.
 This is a good thing, for

 it gives us time and distance from our pain as we continue to heal.

-one that I've had to endure, and probably not the last.
-But it was the most recent.
+had to endure, and probably won't be the last.
+But this loss is my most recent.
 However, I

-discovered that not only did I have to face a new grief - this loss also reminded me of my "old"
+discovered that with this loss, not only do I face a new grief ~ this loss also reminded me of my

-grief.
-Suddenly, grief was no longer in the background of my life.
-It seemed as if everything
+"old" grief.
+Suddenly, grief is no longer in the background of my life.
+Everything returned with

 Now, if you have ever read anything I've ever written here, you will know that I cannot deal with